First, what are you up to now – what projects should we be made aware of?

 I was just a huge fan of them as a kid, growing up.
 Franco, Lynn Swann, Rocky Bleier, Bradshaw – Jack Lambert was my favorite player!
 He was like a fucking hockey player playing football!
 If you disrespected the waterboy he’d throw you to the ground!
 They were the first humans that seemed like superheroes to me!

 Lambert was crazy and Ham was the super quiet guy – the Derek Jeter of the Steelers.
 Swann was like Spiderman.
-Every since the 70s I’ve been a huge Steelers fan.
+Ever since the 70s I’ve been a huge Steelers fan.
 When I had the chance to meet Jerome Bettis he told me how honored he was to meet me – that my music inspired him – and I was just as excited to meet him!
 People ask me why I am a Steelers fan when I grew up in New York.
 I just tell them “Fuck the Giants!
 I love the Steelers!”

 Any good experiences with the team and players that stand out most?